SJ-O's Dowling wins third Illinois Gatorade Player of the Year award

 Even so, Dowling couldn’t be shut out completely despite not suiting up for a single SJ-O game this year.

 The Alabama signee on Thursday received her third Illinois Gatorade Player of the Year award in as many years.
-It gives her one final plaudit at a rare point in her high school career when those have been hard to come by.
+It gives her one final plaudit at a point in her decorated high school career.

 Dowling adds the achievement to a previous haul that includes 2018 and 2019 Illinois Gatorade Player of the Year, 2017-19 News-Gazette All-Area Player of the Year honors and 2017 Class 2A state runner-up with the Spartans.